Special Leave for Women

 The following are the conditions for entitlement:

-1) She has rendered at least six (6) months continuous aggregate employment service for the last twelve (12) months prior to surgery;
+1) That the woman employee ‘has rendered at least six (6) months continuous aggregate employment service for the last twelve (12) months prior to surgery’;

-2) She has filed an application for special leave with her employer within a reasonable period of time from the expected date of surgery or within such period as may be provided by company rules and regulations or collective bargaining agreement; and,
+2) That she ‘has filed an application for special leave with her employer within a reasonable period of time from the expected date of surgery or within such period as may be provided by company rules and regulations or collective bargaining agreement’; and,

-3) She has undergone surgery due to gynecological disorders as certified by a competent physician.
+3) That she ‘has undergone surgery due to gynecological disorders as certified by a competent physician’.
+(DOLE-BWC Handbook, p.
+39)

 The above discussion may be superseded by any stipulation favorable to the employee via an employment contract, company policies, collective bargaining agreement, or analogous thereto.